 Our Recommend Charity Fund

-If you’re having trouble determining which of our recommended charities is right for you, check out our 2018 comparison chart.
-You should also watch our blog for a forthcoming quiz that can provide you with personalized recommendations.
+If you’re having trouble determining which of our recommended charities is right for you, check out our 2019 comparison chart!
 Alternatively, if you’re happy to support all of our recommended charities and if you’d like to do so through a single donation, consider donating to our Recommended Charity Fund.
-This fund is disbursed twice per year (in January and in July) according to the distribution that our research indicates is most effective at that time.
+This fund is disbursed twice per year (in January and in July) according to the distribution that our research suggests is most effective at that time.

 We offer our sincere gratitude to all charities we evaluated this year.
-Participating in our process takes time—about 30 hours from each charity, on average.
+Participating in our process takes time.
 We are grateful for organizations’ willingness to be open with us about their work.
 To that end, we have also awarded (or are in the process of awarding) grants of $2,000 to those charities that we evaluated this year.
 These grants were not contingent on publication; we award grants to charities whose reviews we do not publish, assuming they made a good faith effort to engage with us during the review process.